compTAG/atmcs11/schedule.md

 # Schedule

-All sessions, unless otherwise noted, are in [Norm Asbjornson Hall]https://maps.app.goo.gl/mFmeQtc3cXuQbc8Z8).
+All sessions, unless otherwise noted, are in Inspiration Hall in [Norm Asbjornson Hall]https://maps.app.goo.gl/mFmeQtc3cXuQbc8Z8).

 For the full schedule, see the [schedule and abstracts booklet](https://comptag.github.io/atmcs11/assets/schedule.pdf).